sidharth240887/auth0_Solution_App/README.md

 * Log into your auth0 account, select Applications and after click on Create application button.

 * Select the Application type as Regular Web Application, click on Create.
 In the list of technologies available select python.
-Rename you  app accordingly.
+Rename you  application accordingly.

 * Auth0 will open client application dashboard, on the dashboard client settings tab Register http://localhost:3000/callback as Allowed Callback URLs and http://localhost:3000 as Allowed Logout URLs.

 # Additional configurations

 * Since the application uses management APIs to list rules and clients.
-We need to provide authorization to be able to generate access t tokens for the API.
+We need to provide authorization to be able to generate access  tokens for the API.

 * Select APIs tab, next select Auth0 Management API.
 Click on Machine to Machine Applications tab.
 In this section you will see a list Applications.
 Select your Sample App and toggle to Authorized.
 Additionaly you need to expand the same row to get the list of scopes that should be granted to this client.